Yamanaka Factors and Partial Cellular Reprogramming

 The researchers noted that the cells had a higher growth rate than the aged cells that they had been reprogrammed from; they also had longer telomeres as well as mitochondria that behaved in a youthful manner and were no longer dysfunctional.
 In other words, reprogramming the cells reversed some of the aspects of aging and rolled the cells back to a similar state as during development.

 Yamanaka factors appear to reverse epigenetic aging

 The final step for the researchers was to then guide these iPSCs to become fibroblasts again using other reprogramming factors.
 The result was that these reprogrammed fibroblasts no longer expressed the gene patterns associated with aged cells and had a gene expression profile indistinguishable from those of young fibroblasts.
-Essentially, they showed that epigenetic alterations (changes to gene expression patterns), a reason we age, were reversed.
+Essentially, they showed that epigenetic alterations (changes to gene expression patterns), one of the hallmarks of aging, were reversed.

-In addition to this, they also showed that telomere length, mitochondrial function, and oxidative stress levels had all reset to those typically observed in young fibroblasts.
-Telomere attrition and mitochondrial dysfunction are two more reasons that we are thought to age.
+In addition to this, they also showed that telomere length, mitochondrial function, and oxidative stress levels had all been reset to those typically observed in young fibroblasts.
+Telomere attrition and mitochondrial dysfunction are two more key aspects of aging.

 This was the first evidence that aged cells, even from very old individuals, could be rejuvenated, and this was followed by a flood of independent studies confirming these findings in the same and other types of cells.